 Now to concentrate the samples, repeat the process using a size 14 MasterFlex tubing and the smaller 100-kD MicroKros® FILTER.
 Lower the pump flow rate to 30 mL min-1 for priming, and then 90 mL min-1 for the filtering step.

-ECU: filtration system with a smaller 100-kD MidiKros® filter.

-CU/ECU: Talent lowers the pump flow rate to 30 mL min-1 and then 90 mL min-1.
+4.9.1.
+Interview style.

 Inductively Coupled Plasma Optical Emission Spectroscopy: Quantification of Silver